arutz12/Raspberry-Weather-EPD/README.md

 4. clear display

 The status line contains the last display refresh time and the battery voltage.
+The screenshots were taken the RPi set to Hungarian language - you can alter it very easily, you'll see below.

 I borrowed the skeleton of the refresh script from [here](https://diyprojects.io/weather-station-epaper-displaydashboard-jeedom-raspberry-pi-via-json-rpc-api/)